Albert Schram: Biography

-Schram completed the Gymnasium B program at Het Nieuwe Lyceum in Bilthoven, and did his Masters in European history at the University of Utrecht.
+Schram completed the Gymnasium B program at Het Nieuwe Lyceum in Bilthoven, and did his master's degree in European history at the University of Utrecht.

 In 1994, he obtained his doctorate degree in the field of Economic History from the European University Institute in Fiesole (Italy).
 Since then he has taken up residence in Costa Rica, Nicaragua, Guatemala, Belgium, the Netherlands, Turks and Caicos Islands, Italy, and Papua New Guinea.
 He is married and has no children.

 Academic leadership

 From 1994 to 2003 Schram worked in San José, Costa Rica at the Latin American University of Science and Technology ULACIT where he attained the professor's rank in 1999, and supervised 5 PhD theses.
 From 1999 to 2003, he coordinated an environmental economics program for Central America at the University of Costa Rica, and also worked as advisor and environmental auditor for the Costa Rican Ministry of Environment and the Ecological Flag program for environmental management.
 For two and half years, he was research fellow at the University of Ghent's Center for Environmental Economics and Management.
-In 2005, he was Resident Lecturer and briefly Acting Director at the School for Field Studies "Center for Marine Resources Studies" on South Caicos (Turks and Caicos Islands).
+In 2005, he was Resident Lecturer and briefly acting director at the School for Field Studies "Center for Marine Resources Studies" on South Caicos (Turks and Caicos Islands).

 In 2006, he became Academic Director at the Zuyd University's Maastricht Hotel Management School (the Netherlands).
 From 2007 to 2011, he was Research Funding Advisor at the Maastricht University's School of Business and Economics.